BR-Visualization/brcharts/README.md

 - If the line risk is greater than 0, this indicates the placebo arm is favored over the active treatment.

-{{% notice note %}} Unlike a similar looking Kaplan-Meier plot, the trend line for excess incidence can either increase or decrease from one time point to the next. {{% /notice %}}

 **Key Conclusions:**

 The Cumulative Excess plot assessed whether the binary events for a